Salmon facts - Pacific salmon

 Young sockeye may remain in their freshwater nursery lakes for a year or more, with some waiting until the second or third year to make their seaward journey.
 Once in salt water, BC sockeye move north and north-westward along the coast.
 Their maturing years find them in a huge area of the Pacific Ocean extending west to approximately the International Date Line (2600 miles from the coast of Vancouver Island), north to the northern Gulf of Alaska and south to the Oregon-California border.

 One of the most remarkable features of sockeye is a phenomenon called "cyclic dominance".
 In many of the lakes of the Fraser River in particular, sockeye are abundant in one of every four years.
 Sockeye can mature at ages between two and six years old but in most systems, one age group (usually four-year-old fish) dominates, meaning most of the offspring produced in any one "brood-year" return to spawn four years later.
-This year of increased population significance creates a cyclic dominance which leads to spectacular returns to the Adams River every four years (2006 is the next dominant cycle).
+This year of increased population significance creates a cyclic dominance which leads to spectacular returns to the Adams River every four years.
 Although there are many ideas about why this occurs, nobody knows for sure.

 Sockeye salmon are caught commercially with purse seine, gill nets and trolling gear.
 First Nations use traditional nets, weirs and gaffs; while sport fishers are able to catch sockeye with spoons or bait.
 Migratory pathways present the greatest availability for catch during runs from June to November.
 Significant to all fishing sectors, sockeye were the first salmon to be commercially fished in the Pacific Region and were the first salmon to be canned in quantity, beginning in the 1870s.